 I'm Pepsiman, a freelance Japanese-English translator and founder of Tanpenshuu Translations.
 Sometimes I do it for fun and other times I do it to make my bank account slightly larger and be able to keep the lights on!
-If you're interested in hiring me for translation work, you may contact me at the address provided in the "About Me" page for a free quote! 「短篇集トランスレーションズ」という独立翻訳グループを設立したフリーの和英翻訳者です。お仕事にお雇いになりたいとお思いになっていらっしゃる方は以下の「コンタクト」というセクションで書いてあるアドレスでいつでもご遠慮なく是非ご連絡なさって下さい！
+If you're interested in hiring me for translation work, click on the "My Translations" link, which will take you to my portfolio that also details all the ways you can reach me! 「短篇集トランスレーションズ」という独立翻訳グループを設立したフリーの和英翻訳者です。お仕事にお雇いになりたいとお思いになっていらっしゃる方は以下の「コンタクト」か「和英翻訳集」というセクションで書いてあるアドレスでいつでもご遠慮なく是非ご連絡なさって下さい！

 From the look of how people are taking to my post discussing how Persona 3’s battle system came into being, there’s an audience interested in hearing about the thought processes that went into the development of Persona 3.
 Today I’ll be diving into another blog entry posted by director Katsura Hashino, this time talking about a tool the team used to help plan out the pacing of Social Links in Persona 3 and other things influenced by the in-game calendar.
 I’m pretty sure this hasn’t been previously translated, although I know I have other Atlus-centric translators following me, so apologies if I’m stepping onto your territory accidentally!
 And make sure to click on the images to expand them if you’re reading this in your main feed! -Pepsi

 Creator Works: December 20, 2007, Katsura Hashino, Volume 24

 Hi there, it’s Hashino again, the director of Persona 3.